rapla/site/_posts/2015-08-20-finished-migration-to-github.md

 title: Finished migration to github
 ---

-It is already a little bit late but now we finished to migrate to github.
+We just finished migrating rapla to github, just before google code switched to read-only.
 <p>You can find the code under <a href="https://github.com/rapla/rapla">https://github.com/rapla/rapla</a>.</p>